madhura-kulkarni-mh/technical-documentation-site/en/core-api/credit-card.md

 ```

 #### **Failure Response**
-Sample of failure transaction callback response is shown below.
+A sample of failure transaction callback response is shown below.
 ```json
 {
   "status_code": "202",